-Any remaining need will be met with additional Carleton grants and scholarship aid so that 100% of an admitted student’s need will be met.
+Any remaining need will be met with additional Carleton grants and scholarship aid so that 100 percent of an admitted student’s need is met.

-Herb Fritch, president and founder of HealthSpring, which was purchased by Cigna, is a part-owner of the NHL’s Nashville Predators.
+Herb Fritch, president and founder of health-care insurer HealthSpring, is a part owner of the NHL’s Nashville Predators.
 He was born and raised in Duluth, Minn.
-Barbara Fritch, a native of Yorkshire, England, is a retired financial planner.
-Herb and Barbara, married for 13 years, established the Fritch Scholars program at Carleton to affirm the couple’s deep appreciation for the role education plays in individual lives.
+His wife, Barbara Fritch, a native of Yorkshire, England, is a retired financial planner.
+Herb and Barbara established the Fritch Scholars program at Carleton to affirm the couple’s deep appreciation for the role education plays in an individual’s life.